 You should think of how would you benefit from learning how to read others.
 I achieved two goals by doing that.
 The first, is to better connect with others through empathy.
 Indirectly, to better manage my emotions and reactions to what happens around me.

 “People often lie, but their nonverbals usually reveal how they actually feel”.Joe Navarro

 Our body language tells more than words can do.
 It is embedded in our DNA and it makes us communicate things involuntarily.
 It takes a huge effort to modulate our nonverbal communication, and the same is for others.
 But it is possible, and we can earn huge benefits from it, one of which is to manage better emotional hijacks and conflicts; and another, is to know better ourselves – our triggers and pacifiers.

 While learning body language is still seen and promoted as the ultimate lie-detecting tool, truth to be told is that, whereas we all follow general patterns more or less, each individual has unique features.
-In my opinion, learning nonverbal communication is more relevant to connect better with others.
+In my opinion, learning nonverbal communication is more relevant to connecting better with others.
 And I can guarantee that it really works.

 What I learned from reading this book

 Body language changes with cultural background.
 Some behaviors are for us conventional that may be different elsewhere.
 What is common sense here might be unacceptable elsewhere.
 It is something that diplomats and politicians (should) know to avoid embarrassing situations.